-a woman assumed to be his wife.
+Ward and a woman assumed to be his wife.
 The identification of this family is based upon the name of infant which is

 inscribed on the reverse: "Henry Ward age 5 months & week."
-That is the way it was written and I suppose the author meant
+That is the way it was written and I suppose the

-Based upon the age of Henry when this photo was taken I made the assumption that he was born in Bermuda.
+Based upon the age of infant Henry when this photo was taken I made the assumption that he was born in Bermuda.

-After a bit of searching I found a Henry St. J. Ward, born in Bermuda and living in Southwick, Durham with his parents in the
+After a bit of searching I found a Henry St. J. Ward, born in Bermuda and living in Southwick, Durham with his

-The senior John Ward was born around 1853 in Stafford, Staffordshire.
+The senior John Ward was born around 1853 at Lambeth, London.
 In 1891 John Ward is listed as living in Bishop

 Wearmouth, Durham with the rank of Sergeant in the Royal Artillery.

-Henry Ward's wife named as Harriet C., was shown to have been born in the East Indies.
-Another son Arthur, was
+Henry Ward's wife named as Harriet Cecelia Jones, was shown to have been born in the East Indies.
+The couple

 John A. Frith - Photographer